Agents, Toxins, and Experiment Categories

 Federal Dual Use Research of Concern (DURC) definitions could potentially encompass a number of life science research projects at Georgia Tech.
 However, the current scope of the federal policy has been limited to the following agents/toxins and categories of experiments.

 Research must involve both a listed agent/toxin and category of experiment to be deemed potential DURC.

 |Agents and Toxins||Categories of Experiments|

 - Georgia Tech investigators working with biological/infectious agents or experiments involving recombinant/synthetic nucleic acid molecules answer screening questions related to the above-listed agents and types of experiments when they submit registration documents with the Biological Materials Safeguards Committee (BMSC) or Institutional Biosafety Committee (IBC), respectively.

-- The BMSC and IBC notify the IRE when potential DURC has been identified during the respective review process.
+- The BMSC and IBC notify the IRE and Export Control office for parallel review when potential DURC has been identified during the respective review process.

 - The IRE develops a Draft Risk Mitigation Plan and submits it to the appropriate funding agency for review.